black-parrot-hdk/zynq-parrot/cosim/README.md

 All of the FPGA versions here build automatically from script (except simple-example), and do not require any other repos except the submodules above.

-See (this document)[https://docs.google.com/document/d/1mBLb9BgQSIv25p59MPj0a4c-TfvwlfqXeuFlZFBVzAY/edit] for the architecture of the BSG Zynq shell and how it is integrated with BlackParrot.
+See (this document)[https://docs.google.com/document/d/1mBLb9BgQSIv25p59MPj0a4c-TfvwlfqXeuFlZFBVzAY/edit] for the architecture of the BSG ZynqParrot shell and how it is integrated with BlackParrot.